-Certain forms of termination payment can benefit from a £30,000 tax-free allowance18 (and escape social security contributions in their entirety).
-Following a review of the tax and NICs treatment of termination payments, legislation was introduced in the second Finance Act of 2017 to provide that from 6 April 2018, all notice pay (whether contractual or otherwise) is subject to income tax and social security contributions as earnings.19 From April 2019, it is expected that termination payments above the £30,000 allowance will be subject to employer social security contributions as well as income tax.
+A tax exemption exists for qualifying business expenses that are paid or reimbursed by an individual's employer.17 Certain forms of termination payment can benefit from a £30,000 tax-free allowance18 (and escape social security contributions in their entirety).
+Following a review of the tax and NICs treatment of termination payments, legislation was introduced in the second Finance Act of 2017 to provide that from 6 April 2018, all notice pay (whether contractual or otherwise) is subject to income tax and social security contributions as earnings.19 From April 2020, termination payments above the £30,000 allowance will be subject to employer social security contributions as well as income tax.